 The Head of the Department of Epidemiology is Dr. James Torner, who is responsible for administration of the educational, research, and professional service functions of the department.
-Dr. Torner also serves as the Associate Head for Admissions and Curriculum, and Dr. Charles Lynch is Associate Head for Research.
-The department currently has 16 primary faculty members, 63 secondary and adjunct faculty members and 9 emeritus faculty members.
+Dr. Torner also serves as the Director of Graduate Studies, and Dr. Charles Lynch is Associate Head for Research.
+The department currently has 18 primary faculty members, 63 secondary and adjunct faculty members and 9 emeritus faculty members.

 Executive staff includes Department Administrator Cindy Rohret, Human Resources Coordinator Michele Hogue, Contract Administrator Geri Lenoch and Secretary Marilyn Anderson.
-The Student Affairs and Curriculum Administrator is Kim Williams.
+The Student Affairs and Curriculum Administrator is Melissa Fitzgerald.
 The Epidemiology Research Core is staffed by Linda Rubenstein, PhD and Mike Mueller.